mui/material-ui/docs/pages/blog/mui-x-v7.md

 As usual, we're committed to further improving the library by introducing new features, refining existing ones, and focusing on community feedback to shape our roadmap.

 Throughout this year, we'll invest in making MUI X components **design agnostic**.
 The components will still ship using Material UI as the default, but we're striving to ensure that they seamlessly integrate with any design system.
-The result is advanced components offering extreme flexibility and customization options, enabling a broader range of application styles without compromising the high-quality use cases and workflows that MUI X is known for.".
+The result is advanced components offering extreme flexibility and customization options, enabling a broader range of application styles without compromising the high-quality use cases and workflows that MUI X is known for.

 We're also excited to announce that we're transitioning MUI X components from using Emotion to using [Pigment CSS](https://github.com/mui/material-ui/blob/master/packages/pigment-css-react/README.md), MUI's new CSS zero runtime package.
 This move is aimed at better supporting React Server Components, boosting performance and guaranteeing compatibility with the next major version of Material UI.